brycewray/hugo-site/content/posts/2023/07/hoping-new-chance-jpeg-xl/index.md

 [^style]: Edited for style.

-This is even better news, and yet another reason I [can encourage use of Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/dqunpyaeqiizezj6lbdu)[^affil] and other, similar digital asset management services.
+This is even better news, and yet another reason I [can encourage use of Cloudinary](https://cloudinary.com) and other, similar digital asset management services.
 After all: for serving an image, the best experience a website can offer is one in which a user's browser gets the best[^best] format it can accept.
 And, while some website-building tools[^Hugo] can do that on their own through either built-in methods or add-ons, it's a capability that likely will continue to be more easily provided through external actors like Cloudinary.

-[^affil]: Affiliate link.

 [^best]: By "best," I mean the strongest combination of image quality and file-size efficiency.
 That way, you get the best of both worlds: the nicest-looking image *and* the quickest possible download time.